 - There is no cost to enter the Ettal Monastery Church to take a peek, but be sure to check the opening hours before you go.

-- To get to Ettal independently, research the Bayern Ticket (website is in German, but you can use Google Translate).
-As of 2021, these tickets start at €25 for one passenger, and cost €8 for each additional passenger.
+- To get to Ettal independently, research the Bayern Ticket (Bavaria Ticket).
+As of 2026, these tickets start at €34 for one passenger and cost about €10 for each additional passenger.
 You can use the Bayern Ticket for most trains, trams, and city buses, making it a good deal if you’ll be doing a lot of exploring in one day.
 You can purchase tickets online, via a ticket machine, or in person.

 - Are you looking for a guesthouse or hotel in Oberammergau?
 Here is my round-up of hotels organized by theme.